ghubnerr/darwin/connect4/README.md

 Observations:
 -
 - The agents would play a long, unstructured game until one of the players won.
-Even after training for 2,500,000 steps, this behavior was not corrected.
+Even after training for 1,500,000 steps, this behavior was not corrected.
 This lead to the belief that agents are rewarded solely for winning the game and not for making "smart" moves.
 - The reward function perhaps was not punishing the agent for missing obvious winning plays.
 - The Maskable PPO architecture's only goal appears to be ensuring that agents do not make illegal action moves in the game of Connect 4.
 - The algorithm is designed only to check for an illegal move, to improve performance of the AI, the model will have to be modified to include better reward functions for making unwise moves.
+- The algorithm only ensured that the same player won multiple times in a row.
+After 1,500,000 steps, Player 0 (red) won in each game, whereas, after only 20,000 steps, it was a 50/50 tie.

 Description
 -